Gravitational Hopfions: Introduction

 The salient feature of the Hopf structure of the EM hopfion is defined by the Poynting vector which is tangent to a Hopf fibration that propagates at the speed of light without deformation.
 The Poynting vector structure when extended to become a future pointing light-like 4-vector generates a set of shear-free space-filling null geodesics, collectively referred to as a Robinson congruence.
 In the twistor formalism the Robinson congruence features prominently as a framework to which many different physical fields are associated via the Penrose transform.
 From the twistor perspective \cite{PenroseSpinors2} all solutions of the massless spin-$N$ field equations in Minkowski space are seen to arise from the singularities of homogeneous functions on twistor space.
-Of particular note are the elementary states of Penrose \cite{Penrose1972} which are constructed from homogeneous twistor functions whose vanishing defines a Robinson congruence.
-The fields associated to these elementary states have been known since they were introduced by Penrose.
-However, this article is the first to establish the relation between the elementary states and the EM hopfion.
-Moreover, the relationship between the vacuum Maxwell, massless Dirac, massless Rarita-Schwinger, and linearized vacuum Einstein equations, as expressed in the form of the massless spin-$N$ field equations, suggests that all linear physical fields possess analogous topologically non-trivial field configurations.
+Of particular note are the solutions known as \emph{elementary states}, fields which are constructed from homogeneous twistor functions whose vanishing defines a Robinson congruence \cite{Penrose1972}.
+The fields associated to these elementary states were introduced by Penrose, however this article is the first to establish the relation between the elementary states and the EM hopfion.
+Moreover, the relationship between the massless linear relativistic fields (massless Dirac, vacuum Maxwell, massless Rarita-Schwinger, and linearized vacuum Einstein equations), as expressed in the form of the massless spin-$N$ field equations, implies that all linear physical fields possess analogous topologically non-trivial field configurations.

-We begin in section~\ref{sec:spinN} by giving the spin-$N$ analogue of the EM hopfion.
+We begin in section~\ref{sec:spinN} by presenting the spin-$N$ hopfion.
 In section~\ref{sec:spin1} we show that for $N=1$ this reproduces exactly the EM hopfion of Ref. \cite{Ranada2002}.
 In section~\ref{sec:spin2} the spin-2 solution is analyzed within the framework of gravito-electromagnetism \cite{Maartens1998,Nichols2011}.
 We decompose the Weyl tensor into spatial gravito-electric and gravito-magnetic tensors and characterize their evolution in terms of the EM hopfion.

-Although this article does not concern novel results in twistor theory itself, it will be beneficial to those readers unfamiliar with twistor theory to be exposed to a summary of those aspects of the formalism that are relevant for this article.
-This material is mainly placed in the appendix and some is reviewed in the following section for clarity.
+Since aspects of the twistor formalism, in particular the Penrose transform, will be essential tools for obtaining our results, we provide a brief overview of this material in the appendix.